ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/reactui/index.md

 It was important for AG Grid to keep backwards compatibility and still allow native JavaScript custom components as some users of AG Grid prefer providing reusable components in plain JavaScript.
 This is often done by large organisation, e.g. banks, who have 100's of projects using AG Grid mixed with React, Angular and Vue, and want to provide common components that work regardless of the framework used.

-## Show Me An Example Using Cell Editors
+## Using Cell Editors

-When React UI is enabled, the grid will work natively with provided React Cell Editors, as well as keeping backwards compatibility and support JavaScript Cell Editors.
+When React UI is enabled, the grid will work natively with provided React Cell Editors.

-Below is an example showing different types of Cell Editors.
+Below is an example showing different types of Cell Editors and also mixing React and JavaScript for the provided editors.
 Note the following:

-* Column *JS Inline* uses the default Cell Editor, which happens to be written in JavaScript and is not a popup.
+* Column *JS Inline* uses JavaScript Cell Editor.
-* Column *JS Popup* uses the default Rich Select Cell Editor, which happens to be written in JavaScript and is a popup (`cellEditorPopup=true`).
+* Column *JS Popup* uses JavaScript Cell Editor in a popup (`cellEditorPopup=true`).
-* Column *React Inline* is a provided React Cell Renderer and is inline.
+* Column *React Inline* is a provided React Cell Renderer.
-* Column *React Popup* is the same provided React Cell Renderer as the previous column, but it's configured to be in a popup (`cellEditorPopup=true`) and to appear below the cell (`cellEditorPopupPosition=true`).
+* Column *React Popup* s a provided React Cell Renderer in a popup (`cellEditorPopup=true`).
-* Note if you inspect the DOM for *React Inline* editor, the editor is placed directly inside the cell without any wrapping DIV element.
+* Both popup editors are also configured to below the cell (`cellEditorPopupPosition=true`).

 <grid-example title='React UI Editors' name='editors' type='react' options=' { "enterprise": true, "showImportsDropdown": false }'></grid-example>

-## Show Me No Wasted Renders
+## No Wasted Renders

 Below demonstrates no wasted React Render Cycles.

 Each Column is configured to use a Cell Renderer that prints into the Cell the number of times the Cell has had it's render method called.
-Note that the number stays at '1' even while the Cells are moved around using Row Sorting (click a Header) or Column Reordering (drag a Header).
+Note that the number stays at '1' even if you do any of the following:

-When the contents of a Cell changes, by pressing the button Increase Some Medals, then only the cells that have had their values changed have the render method called.
+1. Move columns by dragging the headers.
+The Cell Renderer does not re-render despite the cell moving.
+1. Create a Cell Range by dragging the mouse over some cells.
+The Cell Renderers do not re-render despite the cell UI background and border changing.

+Clicking 'Increase Medals' will re-render the Cell Renderer's as the displayed value is updated.

-To properly achieve this, note that the Cell Renderer is memoized using `React.memo(RenderCounterCellRenderer)`.
+Note that we memoise the Cell Renderer using `const RenderCounterCellRenderer = memo( (params) => {`.

-To observe what happens when the Cell Renderer is not memoized, toggle using the button Toggle Memo.
-When the Cell Renderer is not memoized, then any time the Cell renders, the Cell Renderer will be rendered needlessly.
-For example clicking on a Cell, or doing a Range Selection over a range of Cells, will impact the Cell's background color and / or borders.
+<grid-example title='React UI Render Cycles' name='no-wasted-render' type='react' options=' { "enterprise": true, "showImportsDropdown": false }'></grid-example>

+To example below demonstrates how the Cell Renderer gets re-rendered when we do not memoise the Cell Renderer.

+Both examples are identical with the exception of above uses memo, below does not use memo.

+Note below how moving columns and range selection does get the cell to needlessly re-render.

 <grid-example title='React UI Render Cycles' name='wasted-render' type='react' options=' { "enterprise": true, "showImportsDropdown": false }'></grid-example>

-## Show Me Advanced Features Working

-Remember we said all features of AG Grid will work with React UI?
-Here is an example with Range Selection, Checkbox Click Selection and Row Grouping.

-Notice that the Cell Renderer for Sport is using inside the Grouping Column.

-<grid-example title='React UI Advanced Features' name='advanced-features' type='react' options=' { "enterprise": true, "showImportsDropdown": false }'></grid-example>

 ## Good Breaking Changes